+What to Put in an Easter Basket?
 Years of tradition have long dictated that Easter baskets be filled with loads of sugary sweet treats and tantalizing goodies.
-While chocolate bunnies, jelly beans and marshmallow PEEPS® are all timeless Easter traditions, there are no rules when it comes to Easter baskets.
-Gift giving can be creative and fun!
-Try a few of the following ideas to mix it up a bit this Easter:
+While chocolate bunnies, jelly beans, and marshmallow PEEPS® are all timeless Easter traditions, there are no rules when it comes to Easter baskets.
+Gift-giving can be creative and fun!
+Try a few of the following ideas to mix it up a bit this Easter.

 Edible Easter Baskets

 Candy is always a favorite with kids, but why not include some different snacks in their Easter baskets this year as well?
-Pretzels, chips and crackers are always a hit.
-Stick some fun dips or mustards in for variety.
-Many kids also love healthy trail mixes, fruit snacks and beef sticks.
-Easter treats don’t all have to be sticky sweet and bad for your teeth.
+Pretzels, chips, and crackers are always a hit.
+Stick some fun dips or mustard in for variety.
+Many kids also love healthy trail mixes, fruit snacks, and beef sticks.
+Easter treats don’t all have to be sticky sweet, and bad for your teeth.
 Speaking of which, why not include a new toothbrush for good measure?

 Outdoor Themed Easter Baskets